Why Is Etsy Ad Spend Different From ProfitTree’s Spend Amount?

 How ProfitTree Reports Ad Spend

-• ProfitTree pulls data directly from your Etsy payment account ledger
+ProfitTree pulls data directly from your Etsy payment ledger.

-• This ledger reflects the actual amount charged to your account
+The ledger reflects the final amount charged to your account.

-• Billed data is final and does not change retroactively
+Billed data is confirmed and does not change retroactively.

 How to Compare ProfitTree and Etsy Accurately